-The Prime Minister, Justin Trudeau, today issued the following statement to mark National Flag of Canada Day:
+The Prime Minister, Justin Trudeau, today issued the following statement on National Flag of Canada Day:

 “55 years ago today, the Canadian flag was flown for the first time in our communities across Canada, on Parliament Hill, and at diplomatic missions around the world.

 “Today, on National Flag of Canada Day, we celebrate both the anniversary of the Maple Leaf and the story it tells of our wonderful country.

 “In times of uncertainty, the flag reaffirms that the common values that unite us – openness, generosity, peace, and freedom – are stronger than our differences.

 “Over the decades, the Maple Leaf has been a symbol in Canadian art, medals, badges, and coats of arms.
 It has travelled to the highest peaks on Mount Everest, into space with the first Canadian astronaut, and around the world on the arms of Canadian Armed Forces members.
 This summer, Canadian athletes will wear it with pride at the Tokyo 2020 Olympic and Paralympic Games.